Weak Signal Inclusion Under Dependence and Applications in Genome-wide Association Study: Introduction

 To retain weak signals in the middle region of \autoref{fig:phase}, we consider strategies to effectively control false negative errors.
-In the literature, study of false negative control largely lags behind.
+However, the study of false negative control has largely lagged behind in the literature.
 One cannot simply switch the null and alternative hypotheses and achieve false negative control by a hypothesis testing approach because, unlike the null distribution, alternative distributions are often unknown and hard to estimate from the data.
-Moreover, the targeted control level of false negatives cannot be achieved by manipulating the nominal level of a multiple testing procedure because the exact trade-off relationship between false negative and false positive errors depends on the signal-to-noise ratio, which is unknown in real applications.
+Moreover, manipulating the nominal level of a multiple testing procedure won't necessarily achieve the desired control level of false negatives, as the trade-off relationship between false negative and false positive errors depends on the signal-to-noise ratio, which is typically unknown in real-world applications.

 We propose False Negative Control (FNC) screening, a data-driven method to effectively control the false negative proportion (FNP $=$ number of false negatives/number of true signals) at a user-specified level.
-The measure of FNP can be interpreted as the empirical Type II error of a selection rule.
-We have found that, in different application scenarios, researchers often have different tolerance levels for false negative errors.
-Our procedure controls FNP at a user-specified level under conditions weak enough to allow for unclassifiable signals.
-Moreover, its adaptivity to a given FNP level, such as $0.1$, allows the procedure to exclude a certain amount of the weakest signals to reduce possibly a large number of false positives.
-Note that the FNP measure is different from the measure of false non-discovery rate, which is defined as the expected value of the proportion of false negatives among the accepted null hypotheses for a single-step multiple testing procedure \citep{genovese2002operating, sarkar2006false}.
+The FNP measure can be interpreted as the empirical Type II error of a selection rule.
+We recognize that different application scenarios may require different levels of tolerance for false negative errors, and our FNC screening procedure allows users to control the FNP at a user-specified level under conditions that permit the retention of unclassifiable signals.
+Furthermore, the adaptivity of our procedure to a given FNP level, such as 0.1, enables the exclusion of a certain proportion of the weakest signals, thereby reducing possibly a large number of false positives.
+It is important to note that the FNP measure differs from the false non-discovery rate, which is defined as the expected proportion of false negatives among the accepted null hypotheses for a single-step multiple testing procedure \citep{genovese2002operating, sarkar2006false}.

 In the literature, false negative control methods have only appeared recently.
 For example, the AFNC method in \cite{jeng2016rare} was proposed to control the so-called signal missing rate to detect rare variants in next-generation sequencing data analysis.
 The MDR method in \cite{cai2016optimal} uses an empirical Bayesian approach to control the mean value of FNP.
 Both AFNC and MDR were developed assuming independent variables.
 False negative control under specific dependence settings has been considered in \cite{jeng2019efficient}, where the AdSMR method was developed to control signal missing rate under block dependence.
 The FNC-Reg approach in \cite{JengChen2019} considers FNP control in linear regression under specific conditions on variable dependence and signal sparsity to facilitate accurate precision matrix estimation and bias mitigation in linear regression.